• Home

 0

-A Texas appeals court docket has rejected a photographer’s claim that the unauthorized use of considered one of his pictures via a nation university amounted to a property “taking” by a central authority entity.
+A Texas appeals court docket has rejected a photographer’s claim that the unauthorized use of one of his pictures via a national university amounted to a property “taking” by a central authority entity.

 Summary show